Arturo Murillo: Flight and arrest in the U.S.

-Nearing the end of Áñez's transitional government, the Prosecutor's Office accused both Murillo and López of crimes of improper use of influence, negotiations incompatible with the exercise of public functions by individuals, contracts harmful to the State, and breach of duties, with anti-corruption prosecutor Luis Fernando Atanacio Fuentes issuing a formal request for an immigration alert against the pair in order to avoid their preemptive departure from the country.
-On 5 November, Murillo presented his letter of definitive resignation from office in which he lauded his management's accomplishments and declared his task concluded.
+Nearing the end of Áñez's transitional government, the prosecutor's office accused both Murillo and López of crimes of improper use of influence, negotiations incompatible with the exercise of public functions by individuals, contracts harmful to the State, and breach of duties, with anti-corruption prosecutor Luis Fernando Atanacio Fuentes issuing a formal request for an immigration alert against the pair in order to avoid their preemptive departure from the country.
+On 5 November 2020, Murillo presented his letter of definitive resignation from office in which he lauded his management's accomplishments and declared his task concluded.
 According to outgoing Minister of Economy Branko Marinković, both Murillo and López had presented their resignations "days before".
 Neither were present for Áñez's final presidential address, which was attended by the rest of her ministers.

-The whereabouts of Murillo and López remained unclear for some days, leading the Prosecutor's Office to request a report from the General Directorate of Migration on whether either of the former ministers had fled the country.
+The whereabouts of Murillo and López remained unclear for some days, leading the prosecutor's office to request a report from the General Directorate of Migration on whether either of the former ministers had fled the country.
 On 16 November, it issued an arrest warrant against both of them on the grounds that "there are indications that the accused may hide, flee, or leave the country".
-The following day, Police Commander Johnny Aguilera reported that Murillo and López had departed on a FAB-046 plane from El Trompillo Airport on 5 November, arriving in Santa Cruz, from where they crossed the border through Puerto Suárez and into Brazil.
-After that, they would've traveled on foot through areas without immigration control until they arrived at Corumbá.
+The following day, Police Commander Johnny Aguilera reported that Murillo and López departed on a FAB-046 plane from El Trompillo Airport on 5 November, arriving in Santa Cruz, from where they crossed the border through Puerto Suárez and into Brazil.
+After that, they would have traveled on foot through areas without immigration control until arriving at Corumbá.
 According to Colonel Pablo García, director of Interpol-Bolivia, López "used his last two days as an authority [to gain a] last favor" from members of the military, who secured the plane for their escape.
-As a result of these events, the former head of the General Directorate of Migration, Marcel Rivas, was apprehended on 19 November, with the Prosecutor's Office accusing him of having helped facilitate the flight of the ex-ministers.
-Three more officials —subordinates of the general directorate in offices in Puerto Quijarro and Puerto Suárez— were subsequently arrested on 21 November.
+As a result of these events, the former head of the General Directorate of Migration, Marcel Rivas, was apprehended on 19 November, with the prosecutor's office accusing him of aiding the flight of the ex-ministers.
+Three more officials —subordinates of the general directorate in offices in Puerto Quijarro and Puerto Suárez— were arrested on 21 November.
 While López remained in Brazil, Murillo left the country on a commercial flight from São Paulo and arrived in Panama at 5:45 a.m. on 9 November.
-He would've remained there for at least seven days in order to carry out a mandated quarantine period.
+He would have remained there for at least seven days in order to carry out a mandated quarantine period.
 On 5 January 2021, Prosecutor General Juan Lanchipa reported that Murillo had been in the United States since 12 November.
-The following day, the Prosecutor's Office announced its intent to indict Murillo and López on charges of breach of duties and improper use of influence, among other crimes relating to the tear gas case, in order to facilitate the activation of a Red Notice from Interpol.
+The following day, the prosecutor's office announced its intent to indict Murillo and López on charges of breach of duties and improper use of influence, among other crimes relating to the tear gas case, in order to facilitate the activation of a Red Notice from Interpol.
 The indictment was formalized two days later.